Skip to main content

 What Are Reach, Target, and Safety Schools?

 “Reach,” “safety,” and “target” are common terms used in college applications to describe the odds a student has of getting accepted at a particular institution.
-Understanding these terms, and which categories colleges fall into, is a critical step in the application process.
+Understanding these terms, and which categories certain colleges fall into, is a critical step in the application process.

-What is a Reach School?
+What Is a Reach School?

-Reach schools are colleges where you have less than a 15% chance of admission (this is your personal chance of acceptance, not the school’s acceptance rate).
-Keep in mind that schools with less than a 10% acceptance rate are reaches for everyone.
-These schools are extremely competitive and even students with profiles that align or exceed those of accepted students cannot be confident they’ll gain admission.
-A school may also be a reach if your grades and test scores are below the averages of accepted students.
+Such schools are extremely competitive and even students with profiles that align with or exceed those of accepted students cannot be confident they’ll gain admission.
+A given school may also be a reach if your grades and test scores are below the averages of accepted students.

-What is a Target School?
+What Is a Target School?

-What is a Safety School?
+What Is a Safety School?

-Factors that Impact Your Chances
+Factors That Impact Your Chances

 Middle 50% test scores can suggest your odds at a particular institution, but the admissions process is far more complex than a single score and considers a variety of factors.